po1sigala/live/02-Lesson-Plans/Part-Time/16-Week_Project-2-Contd/README.md

 If you haven't used MongoDB much in the past, take a look at next week's queries and solutions.
 This should prime you for the lecture.

 ## Career Connection
-Remind students that related Career Services material can be found in their [supplemental folder](../../../01-Class-Content/16-Project-2-Contd/04-Important/CAREER-CONNECTION.md).
+Remind students that related Career Services material can be found in their [important folder](../../../01-Class-Content/16-Project-2-Contd/04-Important/CAREER-CONNECTION.md).

 If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).